CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 In the Azure Portal, create a new `Machine Learning service workspace (preview)` Service:

+* Workspace name: `azure-ml-bootcamp`
+* Resource Group: `azure-ml-bootcamp`
+* Location: `West Europe` (but does not really matter)

 ![alt text](../images/01-create_workspace.png "Create Machine Learning Workspace")

 Let's have a look at our Resource Group:

 ![alt text](../images/01-resource_group.png "Our resource group")

-* Application Insights
+* Application Insights - used for monitoring our models in production
-* Storage account
+* Storage account - this will store our logs, model outputs, etc.
-* Key vault
+* Key vault - stores our secrets
-* Container registry
+* Container registry - stores our containerized models
-* Machine Learning service workspace
+* Machine Learning service workspace - the centre point for Machine Learning on Azure

 Create a free account on [Azure Notebooks](https://notebooks.azure.com).
-Then, create a new notebook:
+Then, create a new notebook (no need to make it `Public`):

 ![alt text](../images/01-create_notebook.png "Our new Azure Notebook for our code")

-Inside the new Azure Notebook, create a `config.json` and replace the values with your own:
+Inside the newly created Azure Notebook, create a `config.json` and replace the values with your own (you'll find your Subscription ID in the Azure Portal at the top of your Resource Group):

 ```json
 {